 Bensie Cheney serves as the finance coordinator at CCCA.
 Bensie has lived in Colorado since January 2017.
 She and her husband of 15 years and their two children (ages 8 and 11) love the outdoors and the beauty of the Colorado mountains.
 Bensie has a bachelor's degree from the University of California and has more than 11 years of office management, finance and accounting experience working in a variety of accounting and real estate offices.

-Leah Hill serves as the marketing/communications specialist for CCCA.
+Leah Gooderl serves as the marketing/communications specialist for CCCA.
 Attending and serving at camp spurred Leah’s passion for this unique ministry and led her to pursue an internship with CCCA.
 She earned a bachelor's degree in journalism and mass communications with a focus in nonprofit leadership from Kansas State University.
 She’s a dedicated Wildcat fan and especially revels in K-State football.
 She enjoys being outside as much as possible, spending time with friends, reading, horseback riding and being involved in church activities.

 In his role as president/CEO of CCCA, Gregg Hunter is responsible for the overall strategic direction of CCCA in its efforts to maximize ministry for its members.
 He is passionate about Christian camping because of the life-changing impact it had on his own life.
 At 17, he committed his life to Christ on his first trip to a Christian camp.